 Time to expiration

 The time to expiration for a particular option is calculated very precisely in minutes.
-The end of the period is the moment when the exercise-settlement value is being determined, which is the open (8:30 am Chicago time) on the last business day before expiration – usually the third Friday of a month) and close of trading (3:00 pm) for weekly options.
+The end of the period is the moment when the exercise-settlement value is being determined, which is the open (8:30 am Chicago time) on the settlement day for monthly S&P500 options (usually the third Friday of a month) and close of trading (3:00 pm) for weekly options.

 Risk-free interest rate

 The interest rate used in VIX calculation is the bond-equivalent yield of US T-bills which mature closest to the particular option expiration.
-Different interest rates may be used for the two different expiration months which enter VIX calculation.
+Different interest rates may be used for the two different expirations which enter VIX calculation.